benjymous/annotations/sandman/sandman.49.md

   Note the blood marks on Despair's forehead; these are probably from self-mutilation inflicted while Dream met with Destruction or slew Orpheus.

+  (This seems to be gone in later recolorings.)

 - #### Panel 6

   **Messire**: Probably from Late or Vulgar Latin or Old French, the equivalent of Modern French "monsieur", lit. my lord, my sire (male).